matanui159/ReplaySorcery/README.md

 - the inital encoding of the frames can be cheap and is more a form a memory-compression
 - turns out that an image format from 1992 is very easy for modern computers

 Thus, this program _does_ use JPEG (specifically `libjpeg-turbo`) for encoding frames, but then switches to `x264` when you want to save it.
+The compressed frames are stored temporarily in memory inside a circle buffer which will automatically grow and shrink depending on the compressability of the frames, while also allowing space for future growth without many resizes.

 # Documentation
 ## Installing